kiyammiiiii/Khimmy-Claizy-Gonzales---Project-Portfolio/README.md

 # Portfolio Projects

-In this section I will list data analytics projects briefly describing the technology stack used to solve cases.
+In this section I will list my projects briefly describing the technology stack used to solve cases.

 Project Name: Gambit – Smart Personal Finance Assistant